CraftAcademyLabs/ca_course/week2/address_book/addressbook_create_content/8_persisting_contacts.md

 }
 ```

 Let's go over what we're doing here.
 If you look back to when we stored the contact to our storage, we made use of the `setItem()` method.
 There's a `getItem()` method which is used to read items from `localStorage`.
-So, what we do here, is call on that method to read an item named `contacts`.
+So what we do here, is call on that method to read an item named `contacts`.
 Given that the method returns a `string`, we have to parse that into a JSON object.
-Once we have the object, we can get its `length` and store it in the variable `actualCount`.
+Once we have the object we can get its `length` and store it in the variable `actualCount`.

 The last step is to add an assertion that the `actualCount` is equal to the `expectedCount`.
 Remember our step here tests that we actually have 1 contact after submitting the form.